 GOP bill mandates prisoners’ stimulus go to restitution

 MADISON, Wis.
-(AP) — Republican lawmakers introduced a bill Monday that would require Wisconsin prisoners to spend their COVID-19 stimulus dollars on restitution.
+(AP) — Republican lawmakers have introduced a bill that would require prisoners to spend their COVID-19 stimulus money on restitution.

-President Joe Biden signed a $1.9 trillion stimulus package last week that includes $1,400 checks for Americans at qualifying income levels.
-Democrats rejected a Republican amendment to the package that would have prohibited prisoners from receiving checks.
+Democrats rejected a Republican amendment to the $1.9 trillion stimulus package President Joe Biden signed last week that would have prevented prisoners from receiving stimulus checks.

-Messages left at the legislators’ offices on Monday weren’t immediately returned.
-A spokeswoman for Democratic Gov. Tony Evers also didn’t immediately respond to a message inquiring about whether the governor would support the bill if it reached his desk.
+Messages left at both Bradley and Sanfelippo’s offices weren’t immediately returned.
+A spokeswoman for Democratic Gov. Tony Evers also didn’t immediately respond to a message.

 Copyright 2021 The Associated Press.
 All rights reserved.